Step 1 of the Surrogacy Process

 We will send you forms to complete and return, which include contact information, a personality profile and health history.
 Kelly, our Surrogate Intake Manager, will arrange a time for a video call or phone interview.
 There is a lot of information provided during this call and Kelly will be able to answer any questions you may have about surrogacy or our process.
 We will request your medical records and a background check will be completed for you and your partner (if applicable).
 Cristie, our director and also a former surrogate, will then come visit you and your family in your home for an interview.
 This is a chance for her to learn more about your home life, and she can also answer your questions about the process at this time.

 MEET THE PSYCHOLOGIST

 You and your partner (if applicable) will meet with a psychologist we work with consistently, who has worked with surrogates for years.
 You will undergo a psychological screening test, which will assist the psychologist in deciding if you are mentally able to perform as a surrogate.
-The psychologist will create a report that the Intended Parent(s) are able to review.
+The psychologist will create a report that will be sent to the Intended Parent’s fertility doctor.

 MEET THE PARENTS

 Cristie personally interviews all Intended Parent(s) before they enter the program.
 We will discuss with you the Intended Parent(s) we have available that would match well with you.
 You will be able to review their personal profiles prior to meeting them.
 If you decide to move forward with a couple or individual we have presented to you, a meeting will be arranged between the Intended Parent(s), Cristie, the Case Manager and you, along with your husband or partner.
 You are able to choose who you work with.
 Our goal is to create a healthy and supportive relationship between the Surrogate and the Intended Parent(s).

 MEET THE DOCTOR